 Orion, as he stood there, fletcher by the ear, positioned in his monumentally strong stance, took his eyes off of Draco for only just a moment.
-He was precariously drawn away from his battle to a small finger pointing directly at him some lightyears away.
-From his unfocused and unguided attention, he missed his shot at the galactic beast.
-Orion usually had a smooth, constant, and clean mannerism, but hand now quivered from the thought of his unforgiving foe striking back after his last mistake.
+He was disturbed, precariously drawn away from his battle to a small finger pointing directly at him some lightyears away.
+His unfocused and unguided attention caused him to miss his shot at the galactic beast.
+Orion usually had a smooth, constant, and clean mannerism, but his hand now quivered from the thought of his unforgiving foe striking back after his last mistake.
 Soon enough, when the stars aligned, he would find out exactly how much he would regret that misaligned shooting star.

-To some, the couple was merely a focal point on a map, a navigational tool to shed light on location and provide an arrow towards the right direction.
-Others looked to them in order to judge their own future depending on the astronomical properties that were fictionally conjured from the irrational realms of their human mind.
+To some, the duo was merely a focal point on a map, a navigational tool to shed light on location and provide an arrow in the right direction.
+Others looked to them in order to judge their own future depending on the astronomical properties that were fictionally conjured from irrational realms within their mind.
 Perhaps, to some alien and unknown species that Earth is not yet aware of, they were used as a form of religion.
-Two sides of a single battle, one benevolent while the other evil, except they watched the war between good and evil play out live.
+Two sides of a single battle, one benevolent while the other evil, except they watched the war between good and unfold in “real” time.

 On this night, the doublet was nothing more than a brief moment and place of interest for two kindred hearts laying atop the hood of a cold metal car.
 The boy had just put his hand back to his chest after attempting to point out a series of three stars in a row he thought he might’ve recognize.
 The other present figure, a girl, inched closer to him in order to attempt to align the boy’s shoulder with the length of his arm to see if she could extrapolate the line of his finger to a triplet of stars he claimed to know.
 After a few moments of moderate effort, she was unsure if what she was looking at was in fact the same string of stars he was pointing towards, but regardless she affirmed his notion anyway.

-Although the two of them were cold, with no heat other than what their coats radiated back to them, they stayed at this threshold, wanting to remain as close as possible without sharing body heat in all those precious kilojoules.
+Although the two of them were cold, with no heat other than what their coats radiated back to them, they stayed at this threshold, wanting to remain as close as possible without sharing body heat, preserving all those precious kilojoules.

-There she was, next to him, just him and the vastness of space before the two, but he would not say anything in that moment.
+There she was, next to him, just him and the vastness of space, but he would not say anything.
 He would not risk ruining the night, because not saying anything would be the safest thing to do.
 If he could manage to hold all his wishes in, there would always be hope.
-Despite all the insecurity the unknown brought, it carried hope with it always.
+Despite all the insecurity the unknown brought, it carried hope, always.
 It’s a dangerous thing to take a chance on hope.
-Potentially, it risks letting go of a fantasy you cherish and possess, and turning that dream into a useless memory.
-Desire is strong when dreams of love accrue and live in your mind, but for him, he let his imagination carry the weight of romantic fantasy.
+It risks letting go of a cherished fantasy, and turns that dream into a useless, dry memory.
+Desire is strong when dreams of love accrue and live in the mind, but for him, his imagination carried the weight of this romantic fantasy.
 Yes him, it was all inside of him.
 All of the thoughts and emotions were carried inside and disbursed through his body where his heart pumped thoughts of their lips pressing to every cell and atom.
 In his mind, the question was always there, What about her?

 She was curious about what was going through his mind, but unaware of what to do.
 She was inexperienced, and did the only thing that came to her mind, which was simply to ask him, even if it was a tiny bit terrifying.